 The impact on children, family and culture

-When it occurs in Aboriginal and Torres Strait Islander families, problematic use of AOD:
+When it occurs in Aboriginal and Torres Strait Islander families, problematic use of alcohol and other drugs:

-- affects the spiritual, emotional and physical wellbeing of children, women and men, causing deep pain and disconnection that continues the cycle of AOD use
+- affects the spiritual, emotional and physical wellbeing of children, women and men, causing deep pain and disconnection that continues the cycle of alcohol and other drugs use

 - influences the way parents are able to fulfil their traditional roles in raising their children and the way young people are initiated in becoming women and men

 - models a way of life that becomes the community norm (Aboriginal ethos is based on community and shared living), which will include sharing alcohol and drugs

 - can have a negative effect on the whole community.